-- 25 For each data sampling location, one roughness estimate per method was calculated.
-For the - roller chain this was an average of four measurements and for the pinboard an average of two. - 27 Random Roughness, calculated as a function of the height measurement was used for the - 28 comparison.
-Thus, to be able to compare the roller chain with the other four methods a - 29 conversion of the Cr-index to the RR index was necessary.
-From the pinboard it is possible to - 30 estimate both the RR-index and Cr-index by summing up the Euclidean distance between - 31 consecutive pins.
-By plotting the two different indices from the same measurements in a
+For each data sampling location, one roughness estimate per method was calculated.
+For the roller chain this was an average of four measurements and for the pinboard an average of two.
+As mentioned in the introduction we used the random roughness (RR)

-- scatter plot a regression between the two indices could be established.
-This was used to - 2 convert the Cr-index to RR values (Jester and Klik, 2005).
-For the correlation, see appendix - 3 A.
+index for comparison, which is calculated based on height measurements.
+Thus, to be able to compare the roller chain with the other four methods a conversion of the Cr index to the RR index was necessary.
+From the pinboard it is possible to estimate both the RR-index and Cr index by summing up the Euclidean distance between consecutive pins.
+By plotting the two different indices from the same measurements in a scatter plot a regression between the two indices could be established.
+This was used to convert the Cr index to RR values (Jester and Klik, 2005).
+For the correlation please refer to Appendix A.

-- 4 For each of the sensors a different software program was employed to transform the - 5 measurements to data files, however all data output was in xyz-coordinates (i.e. a point cloud) - 6 in an ASCII-file format.
-To process data in an efficient way, a routine was developed in R - 7 (version 3.0.1, using R studio version 0.97.511).
-This routine placed the coordinate system of - 8 each point cloud in the center of the cloud, converted units to meters, cut out an area of 0.8 x - 9 0.8 m to avoid side disturbance of the plot that would distort the roughness estimates, - 10 removed any slope effect by fitting a plane through the point cloud and extracted height data - by calculating the distance from each point to the plane, removing outliers defined as heights - 12 larger than three times the standard deviation of the measurements.
-This was decided based - on visual inspection of the point cloud where points floating above the soil surface were - observed, supposedly artefacts created from sensor distortion.
-In contrast to other studies - 15 (Jester and Klik, 2005; Taconet and Ciarletti, 2007; Vaudour et al., 2014) the RR was - 16 calculated directly from the point cloud data points instead of by defining a grid.
-This was - done to obtain the highest possible resolution and accuracy.
-If a grid was defined, the sub-grid - 18 micro-topography would have been averaged out because of the large minimum cell size - required in order to obtain full point coverage of the plot.
+For each of the sensors a different software program was employed to transform the measurements to data files, however all data output was in xyz-coordinates (i.e. a

+- point cloud) in an ASCII-file format.
+To process data in an efficient way, a routine was developed in R (version 3.0.1, using R studio version 0.97.511).
+This routine placed the coordinate system of each point cloud in the center of the cloud, converted units to meters, cut out an area of 0.8 × 0.8 m to avoid side disturbance of the plot that would distort the roughness estimates, removed any slope effect by fitting a plane through - the point cloud and extracted height data by calculating the distance from each point to the plane, removing outliers defined as heights larger than three times the standard deviation of the measurements.
+In contrast to other studies (Jester and Klik, 2005; Taconet and Ciarletti, 2007; Vaudour et al., 2014) the RR was calculated directly from the point cloud data points instead of by defining a grid.
+This was done to obtain the - highest possible resolution and accuracy.
+If a grid was defined, the sub-grid microtopography would have been averaged out because of the large minimum cell size required in order to full point coverage of the plot.